kumarranjan78084/Recipe_Searching/README.md

 # Recipe Generator

-## Overview
+## Recipe Searching with Python

-The Recipe Generator is a machine learning-based application designed to recommend recipes based on user preferences or available ingredients.
-Using a dataset of 13,000 recipes, this application suggest relevant recipes.
+This repository is now a Python-based application that uses Flask for backend logic.
+It allows users to search for recipes based on ingredients or preferences.

 ## Features
 - **Recipe Recommendation**: Generate recipes based on input preferences like cuisine type, dietary restrictions, and available ingredients.